divyanshu-rawat/Passport-Authenticated-Rest-Api/README.md

 * This will start a server at http://localhost:3001

+### DB Used (MongoDB)

+* MLab's MongoDB hosting platform is the fastest growing cloud Database-as-a-Service in the world.
+Get started with a free database and expert support.

 ### Package Manager Used

 * NPM is the default package manager for the JavaScript runtime environment Node.js.